arnold-c/reproducible-research/guideline.md

 - `figs/`: this contains figures that may be generated from your scripts.

 Importantly, if you follow the principle that your `data/` files are read-only, all of the files in these directories (with the exception of `funs/`) *should* be reproducible and could be deleted at any time without concern of generating them again.
 In order to revert to previous figures and output versions, you will need to be able to track changes in your code.
 This is where a *version control system* like Git comes in, which we will discuss in the next section.

-## File names

-How you name files and directories may not seem like an important point, but it can cause quite a headache if you try and use code to automate processes, and at best, it just slows things down.
-To quote Aaron Quinlan, a bioinformatician, ["a space in a filename is a space in one's soul"](https://twitter.com/aaronquinlan/status/711593127551733761).

-Instead try and use something like [this](https://speakerdeck.com/jennybc/how-to-name-files):

-- KISS (*Keep It Simple Stupid*): use simple and consistent file names
-    - It needs to be machine readable
-    - It needs to be human readable
-    - It needs to order well in a directory
-- No special characters and **no spaces**!
-- Use YYYY-MM-DD date format
-- Use `-` to delimit words and `_` to delimit sections
-    - i.e. `2019-01-19_my-data.csv`
-- Left-pad numbers
-    - i.e. `01_my-data.csv` vs `1_my-data.csv`
-    - If you don't, file orders get messed up when you get to double-digits

 ## Key Points
 - Use a version control system such as Git to track changes in your code.